 - Turn zucchini to second side and cook a few minutes more, or until zucchini is starting to soften, with the outside slightly charred and browned.

 - Season with salt and fresh ground black pepper and serve hot.

-This is an easy recipe that Kalyn came up with and has used for years.All images and text ©
+This is an easy recipe for How to Grill Zucchini that Kalyn came up with and has used every summer for many years.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 As long as you use low-sugar vinaigrette., zucchini that’s grilled using my tips will be perfect for any low-carb eating plan including Keto, and it’s also great for any phase of the original South Beach Diet.
 I like Newman’s Own Olive Oil and Vinegar or Newman’s Own Balsamic Vinaigrette which has only 1 gram of sugar per serving.
 For vegan, Paleo, or Whole 30, be sure to choose an approved dressing.

 Find More Recipes Like This One:

 Use Grilling Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.